microsoft/bedrock/gitops/azure-devops/OctopusDeploy.md

 ![Add an SSH connection for Linux Deployment Target](images/add-deployment-target.png)

+Specify the public IP address of the Linux VM.

 ![SSH Connection](images/ssh-connection.png)

+If you have never added an account before, click on the option to add a new account and select "Username/Password".
+You may also use SSH Key Pair if an SSH Key was used to create the VM as opposed to a username and password.

 ![Add Account to use during deployment](images/octopus-add-account.png)

+Enter the credentials for the VM username and password and choose the appropriate environment for it to be used in.

 ![Create account for the Linus VM](images/octo-create-account.png)